aidarahim/Electric_Vehicle_Access/README.md

 Figures for README and presentation.

 ### 2. Software Requirements
-The following python libraries are required to run the notebooks: numpy, pandas, re, pickle, seaborn, matplotlib, branca, folium, json, requests, datetime, time, pytz, geopy, scikit-learn, statsmodels, prophet.
+The following python libraries are required to run the notebooks: numpy, pandas, re, pickle, seaborn, matplotlib, branca, folium, json, requests, datetime, time, pytz, geopy, scikit-learn, statsmodels, prophet, IPython, selenium, time, os, PIL.
 Also the custom library libfunctions contained in the Code folder.